FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 5. A terminal window opens.
 That is what you'll be working on.
 You have a Debian 11 (Bullseye) environment.
 Side note: Not alot of researchers use Debian but a couple of gaming companies use this if they wanted to remaster old PC games.

 ## Once you have all the required software/ programs
 Once you have all the requirements to start the lab, let's have you open your shell or your terminal.
-It is a black blox and it would say either terminal or shell. to make sure you're on the Linux OS you must have a "$" at the end of your name.
+It is a black blox and it would say either terminal or shell.
+To make sure you're on the LinuxOS/UnixOS you must have a "$" (or a "%" for Unix) at the end of your computer's name.
 If not, please make sure you have followed the directions above carefully and ask your teacher for help.
 Let's dowload the "Alien_DNA_tutorial" program.
 Copy and paste (Ctrl + C | Ctrl + V for windows or command + C| command +V for mac) this code in your terminal/shell without the $:

 ```
 $ git clone https://github.com/FastV1per/Alien_DNA_tutorial.git